 ktbl, Step 2:

-Bring the right needle tip under the working yarn and begin to make a counterclockwise loop around it.
+Bring the right needle tip over the working yarn and begin to make a counterclockwise loop around it.

 ktbl, Step 3:

 Pull the loop on your right needle tip through the stitch on your left needle.